 Wotet Abay Elementary School

-Wotet Abay Elementary School has 2,033 students, including 17 with special needs.
-In the current year, 20% of grade 1 children are overage (8-12 years old).
-Academic achievement has been poor: no Wotet Abay student has passed to grade 9 in the past two years scoring 50% or over in all subjects.
+In 2017, when Wotet Abay Elementary School was built, it had 2,033 students, including 17 with special needs.
+At that time, 20% of grade 1 children were over-age (8-12 years old).
+Academic achievement has been poor: no Wotet Abay student had passed to grade 9 in the past two years scoring 50% or over in all subjects.
 During 2017, FGCF demolished the existing mud classrooms and replaced them with 4 new, well-lighted and ventilated cement blocks (16 classrooms), along with an admin block, a science lab and new separate boys and girls latrine blocks.
-Representatives of all levels of government, including the Head of the Amhara Region Education Department attended the school opening.
+The school has become the poster child of FGCF’s excellent model, incorporating progressive student-centred teaching methods and resources, with achievement increasing.
+The special needs class has almost doubled in size and the teachers have benefitted enormously from the training workshops.
+The greening program is also flourishing.
+Many government officials have visited Wotet Abay, resulting in our Executive Director being invited to speak at numerous education conferences to share our model.